uiowa/uiowa/webforms/Advanced webform configuration/advanced webform configuration.md

   6. Under *Additinoal Settings* setup your desired email reply.
   7. Click the *Save* button at the bottom of the page.

+### How to provide a custom confirmation message upon successful form submission:
+  1. Login to the website.
+  2. Navigate to the webform.
+  3. Click